kimishidairessha/secureDiaLog/README.md

 collect location pings regularly, allow the input of location based observations, and provide graphical analyses of the collected data.

-## Software Description
+## The App

-The application records users' personal data through daily questionnaires.
+The application records users' personal data through a daily questionnaire.
 The historical data is displayed in real-time charts and stored encrypted in a Solid POD.
 Users have complete control over their data, including sharing the data with other POD users.
 With an open format for storing the data, anyone can develop an app to add